t-ivanov/BigDataReading/README.md

 * [Toward Scalable Systems for Big Data Analytics A Technology Tutorial] (http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6842585)
 * [The Family of MapReduce and Large Scale Data Processing Systems] (http://arxiv.org/pdf/1302.2966.pdf)
+* [Survey of Apache Big Data Stack] (http://grids.ucs.indiana.edu/ptliupages/publications/survey_apache_big_data_stack.pdf)
+* [The Beckman Report on Database Research - 2013] (http://beckman.cs.wisc.edu/)

+Every few years a group of database researchers meets to discuss the state of database research, its impact on practice, and important new directions.
+This report summarizes the discussion and conclusions of the eighth such meeting, held October 14-15, 2013 in Irvine, California.
+It observes that Big Data has now become a defining challenge of our time, and that the database research community is uniquely positioned to address it, with enormous opportunities to make transformative impact.
+To do so, the report recommends significantly more attention to five research areas: scalable big/fast data infrastructures; coping with diversity in the data management landscape; end-to-end processing and understanding of data; cloud services; and managing the diverse roles of people in the data life cycle.

 ## <a name='page-formats'> Block/Page Formats